Anuj2004-Jagtap/Anuj2004-Jagtap/README.md

 - 👀 I’m An Aspiring Mern Stack Develoepr.
 - 🌱 I’m Currently Learning BackEnd And Building Frontend Projects
 - 💞️ I’m looking to collaborate on MERN Stack Projects
-- 📫 You Can Connect With On [Linkdln](linkedin.com/in/anuj-jagtap-66a23429a)
+- 📫 You Can Connect With Me [Linkdln](linkedin.com/in/anuj-jagtap-66a23429a)
 - 💻 My Portfolio [Portfolio](https://anuj-portfolio-sandy.vercel.app/)
 - ⚡ Fun fact: I Am Batman 🦇
+- 🤖 Currentelyy I am Building A ChatBot Named Echo...

 <!---